 Mermaid Beach has 3 patrolled lifeguard towers:

 Make sure you swim in the patrolled area between the red and yellow flags.

 Beach breaks extend the full length of the beach and conditions are best on a moderate swell and offshore winds.
 Wave quality is variable depending on prevailing swell direction, wind, tide and sand bar formation so check conditions before paddling out.
 If in doubt, don't paddle out.
 For more information, visit our Surfing page.

 To view the facilities available at this beach including accessibility features, use our interactive map.

 Mermaid Beach got its name from the cutter HMS Mermaid, which explorer John Oxley sailed aboard in 1823 when he discovered the Brisbane and Tweed Rivers.
 Mermaid Beach is generally much quieter in contrast to its busy neighbours in Broadbeach and Surfers Paradise.
 This is likely due to the majority of the beach here being fronted by homes and units.
 Hedges Avenue runs parallel to the beach and has a dedicated pedestrian and bike lane, providing access to the beach at cross streets.

 The Mermaid Beach Surf Club is located back from the beach, across from the beachfront Ken Mansbridge Park.
 The park has tables and shelters.
 There's an eclectic blend of dining options a few blocks from the beach, particularly along the Gold Coast Highway.

-There is no dedicated oceanway, however, there is bike parking at the Mermaid Beach Surf Life Saving Club.
+There is no oceanway along this stretch of beach, however, there is a dedicated bike lane along Hedges Avenue, as well as bike parking at the Mermaid Beach Surf Life Saving Club.